the-lotuseater/project1/README.md

 # Project 1

-This is a sample project to demonstrate hotswapping of code in docker by using volumes, bookmarking directories.
+This is a sample project to demonstrate hotswapping of code, and bookmarking directories in docker by using the volumes tag.

 ##Usage
 Run ```docker-compose up to build the image and serve it. ```